vserova/book/pages/ch_datamod.md

 ##### method: Protein Sequencing Method

-The method <span class="nctnt ncbi-func">GetMethod()</span> gives the method used to obtain a protein sequence.
+The method `GetMethod()` gives the method used to obtain a protein sequence.
 The values for a GIBB-method are stored in the object as enumerated values mapping directly from the ASN.1 ENUMERATED type.
 They are:

 **GIBB-method**